 High impact activities can result in excess stretching of the muscles and tendons along your shins.
 They can also result in stress fractures – tiny breaks in the lower leg bones.

 The foot moves in three planes of motion – up and down, side to side, and rotationally.
 So, our insoles are designed with a three point system.
 Our proven TRI-Planar technology aligns your body with every step you take.
 We don’t try to correct the problem of misalignment by placing an artificial arch under your foot.
-With years of clinical application and research on TRI-Planar technology, we have developed a design that gently aligns the ankle and tibia (shin) into a more neutral state.
+With years of research on TRI-Planar technology, we have developed a design that gently aligns the ankle and tibia (shin) into a more neutral state.
 This movement toward better alignment of the ankle and the tibia provides the key to reducing pain, fatigue, over pronation and over supination.

 Our TRI-Planar insoles align your feet against over pronation, over supination, pain and fatigue.